nhanb/old.hi.imnhan.com/content/my-first-diy-fightstick.md

 ![](/images/fightstick_05_nope_saw.jpg)

 As for the actual parts, I ordered the joystick and buttons from [Akishop][akishop].
 It ships from Japan so the shipping cost to Vietnam is much more reasonable than if I buy from the US.
 I also bought a [Zero Delay PCB kit][zd] from ebay.
 This one even offers free shipping since it's from China.
 This kit offers easy solder-free wires too so it saved me from a lot of trouble (I still can't find where to quick-disconnect terminals to this date).
-I connected everything to my PC to test if things work as
+I connected everything to my PC to test if things work as expected:
-expected:

 ![](/images/fightstick_26_electronics.jpg)

+Quick note: the popular wisdom is to buy screw-in buttons for thick panels and scap-in for thin ones.
+However, as my panel is *way* too thick even for screw-ins, snap-ins are actually the better
+choice: you just need to put the buttons in normally - the 2 sides of the button will push against the hole and keep it there fairly firmly.
+I never had a problem with my previous stick which was build this way.

 ## Actually making it